-For the first time, an exemplar was named as the standard for mini Hostas: H. ‘Blue Mouse Ears’ (E. & J. Deckert – 2000).
+For the first time, they named an exemplar as the standard for mini Hostas: H. ‘Blue Mouse Ears’ (E. & J. Deckert—2000).
 Apparently, the reasoning was that many people who grew minis had one of these and would understand what size it is.
-This choice was somewhat controversial as discussed by Warren Pollack.
+This choice was controversial, as discussed by Warren Pollack.
 ‘Blue Mouse Ears’ (BME), according to him, is at the top of the mini-size limits and sometimes goes over them.
-However, this is what the committee decided so is what there is to work with.
+However, this is what the committee decided, so is what there is to work with.

 Why Grow these Little Hostas?

 When it comes to the popularity of the Mini Hosta, there are many factors to consider.
-And like all things related to plants and gardening in general, much of it is up to personal preference and likes.
-There is any number of reasons to grow little mini Hosta and they are all just as valid and important as another and there is no such thing as a wrong reason to enjoy their beauty.
+And like all things related to plants and gardening, much of it is up to personal preference and likes.
+There are many reasons to grow little mini Hostas and they are all just as valid and important as another and there is no such thing as a wrong reason to enjoy their beauty.
 But here are few popular reasons people often give:

 Caring for Mini Hostas

-Mini Hostas are cared for in the same ways as standard Hostas.
+I care mini Hostas for in the same ways as standard Hostas.
 They need well-drained soil with abundant amounts of organic matter.
 They will not tolerate soggy conditions, so keep them moist, not wet.
 Minis require more water in hot temperatures.
 Remember, minis are from areas that get close to 60 inches of water a year.
-They should be given ¾ inch of water every 3-4 days.
+I should give them ¾ inch of water every 3-4 days.
 Spread mulch around them to keep the soil temperature stable and conserve moisture.

 Minis grow in partial sun to dense shade, depending on the cultivar.
-In general, the more green on the leaf, the more shade tolerant.
+The more green on the leaf, the more shade tolerant.
 The more yellow or white on leaves, the more sun they require.
-Typically they do not tolerate afternoon sun well.
+Typically, they do not tolerate afternoon sun well.

 Upon planting your minis, spread a 10-10-10 fertilizer around them at a rate of ½ to one pound per 100 square feet.
 In the early spring, when they just start showing green, use this around them again and they are good for the year.